bleach86/Garlium_Server_list/README.md

     %appdata%\roaming\garlium

-    Delete the current recent_servers file and replace the one from this repo.
+    Delete the current recent_servers file and replace it with the one from this repo.

     restart Garlium
     Enjoy!